bitnami/charts/bitnami/redis/README.md

 In case the current master crashes, the Sentinel containers will elect a new master node.

 ### Using password file
-To use a password file for Redis you need to create a secret containing the password.
+To use a password file for Redis(TM) you need to create a secret containing the password.

 > *NOTE*: It is important that the file with the password must be called `redis-password`